American Bull Staffy Breed Information Guide: American Bulldog and American Staffordshire Terrier Mix

 It is important you avoid tin foods; also, don’t feed them dry foods at a stretch.
-You can test out a mixture of dry and wet food and see their reaction afterwards.
+You can test out a mixture of dry and wet food and see their reaction afterward.

 Grooming Needs of American Bulldog American Staffordshire Terrier mix

-The American Bulldog cross Staffy comes with a short, fine and glossy coat.
-They don’t require much of brushing or daily brushing.
-However, you should ensure your brush their coat 2-3 times in a week.
+The American Bulldog cross Staffy comes with a short, fine, and glossy coat.
+They don’t require much brushing or daily brushing.
+However, you should ensure your brush your coat 2-3 times a week.